 Repurpose Furniture and Décor

 If you happen to have some older pieces of furniture in storage or like to browse local thrift shops, repurposing is a great and affordable way to furnish and turn unwanted junk into décor for your new sunroom.
 Old crates are great for building side and coffee tables.
-Trunks come in many sizes, shapes and colors and the best part: they’re great for additional storage, seating and work well as side and coffee tables too.
-For some DIY inspiration, click here.
+Trunks come in many sizes, shapes and colours and the best part: they’re great for additional storage, seating and work well as side and coffee tables too.

 If you got your eye on a piece of furniture you absolutely love even though it’s a bit of a statement-maker, don’t be afraid to buy it.
 There’s always a way to make even the most eye-catching pieces work in your new sunroom.
 Figure out what type of piece it is and combine it with its opposite.
 For example; organic with geometric.
 Dark with light.
 Busy with simple.
 That is what will make your room interesting.